LauGM/object-recognition/README.md

 # image-recognition-app
 ## First of all, thanks Uma-Victor for your contribution to the community.
-I`ve made some changes on the original project, based on some points that were not working for me
+I`ve made some changes on the original project, based on some points that were not working for me and added a bit of Bootstrap.

 ## Project setup
 ```